dometdemont/DO288-apps/nodejs-helloworld/README.md

 ## Operations <a name="Operations"></a>
 ### Target cluster(s) connection
-The installer can connect to the target cluster(s) either using oc (OpenShift command line) or curl (OpenShift REST interface).
+The installer can connect to the target cluster(s) either using the OpenShift command line (oc) or the OpenShift REST interface (curl).
 If the Clusters section defines one or more enabled target(s), then the installer relies on the OpenShift REST interface invoking curl.
 If no target cluster is enabled, the installer relies on the OpenShift oc CLI to perform the deployment.
 In that case, the installer has to be invoked in the context of an OpenShift user connected to the target cluster (ie oc whoami succeeds).
 NOTE: helm based resources are deployed by invoking the helm command line: as a consequence:
-- this CLI has to be available
+- this helm CLI has to be available
-- the OpenShift REST interface is not used: in other words, no target clusters should be enabled when deploying helm based resources, the deployment is performed on the default cluster set in the context of the caller.
+- as helm is not supported by the OpenShift REST interface, no target clusters should be enabled when deploying helm based resources: the deployment is performed on the default cluster set in the context of the caller.

 ### Installer invocation
 The deployer REST interface offers two options to invoke the installer: direct  or local.